Are Vegan Multivitamins Healthier for Kids?

 While it’s important not to demonize things like sugar, it’s also essential to avoid unnecessary sources of added sugar.
 Your child doesn’t need to get 30% of their recommended daily added sugar maximum from vitamins.

-Opt for a sugar-free, junk-free children’s multivitamin.
+Opt for a sugar-free, additive-free children’s multivitamin.
 Chewable vitamins are just as easy for children to consume as gummy vitamins are, and they look a lot less like candy.

 This may also prevent children from building such a strong link between candy and multivitamins, allowing them to sneak extra multivitamins throughout the day.